-Whether you’re a new Curology member (welcome!), you’ve recently changed the ingredients in your custom mix, or you’re just looking to try out a new product, you may be wondering: can I use (insert product name here) while using Curology?
+Whether you’re a new Curology member, you’ve recently changed the ingredients in your Custom Formula, or you’re just looking to try out a new product, you may be wondering: can I use (insert product name here) while using Curology?

 We’re here to empower you to know what’s right for your skin.
-You know that old saying: give a man a fish and he’ll eat for a day; teach a man to fish, and he’ll eat for a lifetime?
-Our version of that is to teach you what ingredients to avoid so you can tell if any product is okay.
 Read on for a quick step-by-step how-to guide to checking any product for potentially pore-clogging or skin-irritating ingredients.

 Your skin might usually tolerate these just fine, but using them in combination with your Curology cream can cause dryness and irritation.

-If your skin is sensitive, witch hazel may be irritating — but for most people, it’s fine.
-Especially if you have oily skin, witch hazel can be a good addition to your routine.
-It’s been used since ancient times to soothe minor skin irritations, itching and dryness because of its anti-inflammatory properties, and it also has an astringent effect (meaning it dries out oily skin).
+If your skin is sensitive, witch hazel may be irritating .
+For most people, especially if you have oily skin, witch hazel can be a good addition to your routine.
+It’s been used since ancient times to soothe minor skin irritations, itching, and dryness because of its anti-inflammatory properties, and it also has an astringent effect (meaning it dries out oily skin).

-If you’re using not pure witch hazel but a product that contains it, make sure it won’t clog your pores by checking it on CosDNA.com — our quick guide is below.
+If you’re using not pure witch hazel but a product that contains it, make sure it won’t clog your pores by checking it for any of the potentially pore-clogging ingredients listed here.

-Dilute it before you use it.
 Tea tree oil can be helpful in treating acne with its anti-inflammatory, antifungal, antibacterial, and astringent properties.
 But 100% tea tree oil solution is very irritating to the skin!
 Make sure to dilute tea tree oil, before you use it.

 For a spot treatment, dilute 1 part tea tree oil with 3 parts oil of your choice, such as sunflower, castor, jojoba or hemp oil (just not coconut oil).

-You don’t need toner, and definitely don’t use toners with alcohol in them.
+You don’t need toner, and we generally suggest avoiding toners with alcohol in them.
 Here’s our guide to toners.
 In our guide, we do recommend some toners that are safe to use, so check it out!

 Avoid, or dilute it before you use it.
 Here’s a blog post explaining why!
 The long and short of it is that apple cider vinegar can burn sensitive skin, and remember: the burn does not mean it’s working.
 If you want to try it, the key is to dilute 1 part vinegar with 4 parts water, so it won’t be too strong and irritating.

-Fine to use — as long as it doesn’t contain acids or other irritating ingredients.
+You can use a mask as long as it doesn’t contain strong acids or other potentially irritating ingredients.
 Again, check the ingredients to make sure!
 Here’s our guide to masks.